MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

 ## Get started with the HoloLens app

 Now that your HoloLens is calibrated, and you know how to get around by gazing and using gestures, it’s time to open a guide and get some work done.
-Let’s start by installing the app if someone hasn’t already installed it for you.
+Start by installing the app if someone hasn’t already installed it for you.

 ### Install the HoloLens app

 1. Make sure you have HoloLens build 10.0.14393.0 or later installed on your HoloLens.
 We recommend updating to newer versions when available.
 See [Manage updates to HoloLens](https://docs.microsoft.com/en-us/HoloLens/hololens-updates) for instructions on using Windows Update for Business.

-2. On your HoloLens, use the [bloom gesture](authoring-gestures.md) to open the Home menu, and then open the Microsoft Store app and search for “Guides”.
+2. On your HoloLens, use the [bloom gesture](authoring-gestures.md) to open the Home menu, and then open the Microsoft Store app and search for “Dynamics 365 Guides (Preview)”.

 3. Select **Install** to download and install the Guides application.